Charles Older

-Charles Herman Older (September 29, 1917 – June 17, 2006) was an American who was the third highest scoring ace of the American Volunteer Group (the "Flying Tigers") and later the judge in the Charles Manson murder trial.
+Charles Herman Older (September 29, 1917 – June 17, 2006) was an American judge and flying ace.
+He was the third highest scoring ace of the American Volunteer Group (the "Flying Tigers") and later the judge in the Charles Manson murder trial.

 Early life

-Older was born in Hanford, California on September 29, 1917.

-He earned a degree in political science from the University of California, Los Angeles in 1939.
+Older was born in Hanford, California, on September 29, 1917.
+He earned a degree in political science from the University of California, Los Angeles in 1952.

 Military service

-He became a pilot in the Marine Corps Reserve, but resigned to join the American Volunteer Group, better known as the Flying Tigers, to fight the Japanese prior to the United States entry into World War II.
+Older became a pilot in the Marine Corps Reserve, but resigned to join the American Volunteer Group, better known as the Flying Tigers, to fight the Japanese prior to the United States entry into World War II.
 A member of the 3rd Pursuit Squadron (the "Hell's Angels"), he is credited with 10 victories, making him a double ace.
 By the end of the war, he had been promoted to lieutenant colonel.

 In 1950, he was called back to active duty, flying the Douglas B-26 Invader in the Korean War.

 Law career

-He graduated from University of Southern California law school in 1952.
+He graduated from University of Southern California School of Law in 1952.
 After a distinguished legal career, he was appointed to the bench of the Los Angeles Superior Court by Governor Ronald Reagan in 1967.
 Older served for 20 years before retiring.

 His most famous case was the Charles Manson trial.
 The trial lasted 10 months, the longest in American history at the time.
-Prosecutor Vincent Bugliosi praised Older for his firm but fair handling of the difficult case.
+Prosecutor Vincent Bugliosi praised Older for his firm, but fair, handling of the difficult case.
 At one point, Manson tried to attack the judge and had to be restrained by bailiffs.